UPPMAX/UPPMAX-documentation/docs/support.md

 - Want to help improve our documentation?
 Do a Pull Request to [the UPPMAX documentation GitHub repository](https://github.com/UPPMAX/UPPMAX-documentation)

 - Lost your password?
-You can [request a new password here](https://supr.naiss.se/login/).
+You can [request a new password to your UPPMAX account here](https://suprintegration.uppmax.uu.se/getpasswd).

 - Please contact UPPMAX support through the [Support Form](https://supr.naiss.se/support/).
   - or by emailing `support@uppmax.uu.se`.
 We are available during normal office hours.